CONTRIBUTIONS TO SOUTH ASIA MONITOR

-South Asia Monitor - a resource on South Asia, a dynamic region of 1.8 billion people comprising India, Pakistan, Bangladesh, Sri Lanka, Nepal, Maldives, Bhutan, and Afghanistan - seeks contributory articles from those specializing or interested in, researching on, looking to engage in issues of relevance or consequence to this region, with South Asia watchers globally, in subjects from politics to foreign policy, defense and security, business and economy. development and environment, technology and media; culture, literature, sports, and travel; besides country, bilateral and regional dynamics.
+South Asia Monitor is a unique online resource and and ideas platform on South Asia, a dynamic region of 1.8 billion people - nearly a quarter of the global population - comprising India, Pakistan, Bangladesh, Sri Lanka, Nepal, Maldives, Bhutan, and Afghanistan.
+Run by the non-profit Society for Policy Studies, the portal seeks contributory articles from those specializing or interested in, researching on, looking to engage in issues of relevance or consequence to South Asia with the region's watchers globally, in subjects ranging from politics to foreign policy; defense and security; business and economy.; development and environment; technology and travel; media, culture, literature and sports; besides country, bilateral and regional dynamics.

 These articles/ commentaries should be of about 800-1000 words and should be well researched with a cogently argued point of view.
-We follow an independent editorial policy and, although based in New Delhi, we would like to give equal space to views from other South Asian countries as we would do to views from India, both for and against the establishment line on issues of contemporary interest.
+We are not supported by government, follow an independent editorial policy and, although based in New Delhi, we like to give equal space to views from other South Asian countries as we would do to views from India, both for and against the establishment on issues of contemporary interest.

-Our goal is to provide an unbiased and unprejudiced platform for debate and discussion on issues concerning or of relevance to South Asia and the nations that comprise it.
+Our goal is to provide an unbiased, balanced and objective platform for debate and discussion on issues concerning or of relevance to South Asia and the nations that comprise it.

 Guidelines/Regulations

-1. The website welcomes opinions/commentaries ranging between 800-1000 words and book reviews of 500-750 words.
+1. The website welcomes opinions/commentaries ranging between 800-1000 words.
 Longer pieces will be considered on a case-by-case basis.

 2. Give us an indicative headline of 6-8 words; this is subject to editorial approval and can be changed.